theApparatus/6px-node/README.md

 ### Examples

-Upload an image to 6px:
+Upload an image to 6px with a specified tag name:

 ```javascript
 var px = require('6px')();